Personal Health Budgets

 The right to have a PHB applies to people who are:

-• Adults receiving NHS Continuing Healthcare (NHS-funded long-term health and personal care provided outside hospital)
+• Adults eligible for NHS Continuing Healthcare (NHS-funded long-term health and personal care provided outside hospital)

 How does a personal health budget work?

-When NHS Continuing Healthcare (CHC) funding has been agreed upon, you will receive a letter confirming your eligibility.
-If you are interested in arranging a Personal Health Budget, please contact the team and they will arrange for a CHC case coordinator to contact you.
+When NHS Continuing Healthcare (CHC) funding or NHS Children and Young People’s (CYP) funding has been agreed, you will receive a letter confirming your eligibility from the All Age Continuing Care team.
+If you are interested in arranging a PHB, please contact the team and they will arrange for a case manager to contact you.

 Contact the Surrey Heartlands CHC PHB team